EddyLuten/sort-hangouts/README.md

 * *Hangouts* in the middle
 * *Offline* contacts at the bottom, sorted from A-Z

 ![alt text](hangouts.png "Example")

 The sort order for Online contacts and Hangouts remain the same (last opened) while the offline contacts are sorted from A-Z so they can be found easier.

+## Issues

+If there's an issue with the extension, please go to the issue tab of this repository and search for an existing issue.
+If none exist that describe your issue, feel free to create a new issue.

+## License

 This software is MIT licensed.
 See the [LICENSE.md](LICENSE.md) file for details on what that means.